DoubleTree by Hilton Hotel Los Angeles Downtown

 The DoubleTree by Hilton Hotel Los Angeles Downtown is located in Los Angeles, California, USA.
-Managed by Rim Hospitality Inc., the hotel is located in the Little Tokyo area of downtown Los Angeles at 120 South Los Angeles Street.
+Managed by Aimbridge Hospitality, the hotel is located in the Little Tokyo area of downtown Los Angeles at 120 South Los Angeles Street.

 The hotel was constructed by the Tokyo-based Kajima Corporation and designed by Japanese-American architect Hayahiko Takase.
 It opened in 1977 as the New Otani Hotel & Garden.
 It was sold to 3D Investments in August 2007, who brought in Crestline Hotels & Resorts to manage the property, which was renamed the Kyoto Grand Hotel and Gardens on November 30, 2007.

 Following bankruptcy proceedings, the Kyoto Grand was again rebranded as a DoubleTree by Hilton in July 2012, following renovations.

+The property again changed in June 2017 as Han’s Group USA purchased the hotel for $115 million US Dollars.
+Interstate Hotels and Resorts initially held the management contract which has since been acquired by Aimbridge with its employees represented by UNITE HERE local 11.

-The hotel features 434 guest rooms on 21 floors with three restaurants: Garden Grill, Thousand Cranes, and the Azalea.
+The Kyoto Grand featured 434 guest rooms on 21 floors with three restaurants: Garden Grill, Thousand Cranes, and the Azalea.
+Since its rebranding as a DoubleTree, its dining options are currently limited to the Justice Urban Tavern and Rendezvous Lobby Bar.

 Popular with Japanese tourists, the hotel is known for its half-acre rooftop garden inspired by an ancient garden in Japan.
 It is 19 mi from Los Angeles International Airport, and 2 mi from the Los Angeles Convention Center.

 In 2011 electronic producer Skrillex named a song on his new EP Bangarang "Kyoto" because he produced the whole song on his notebook in one of the hotel rooms and even recorded the vocals there.